BerranRemzi/SoftSPI/README.md

 ---

-## Example code for PIC12F1840 with XC8 compiler
+## Example code for PIC12F1840 and 74HC595 with XC8 compiler

 ```c